 How can dual citizenship be achieved?

-The criteria of dual citizenship vary from country to country, but overall, it can be achieved automatically or through the specialized legal process explained below in detail;
+The criteria for dual citizenship vary from country to country, but overall, it can be achieved automatically or through the specialized legal process explained below in detail;

 - Similarly, if a child of U.S. citizens is born overseas, they may automatically get citizenship of both counties (the U.S. and their country of birth) subject to the law of a specific country.

-- Citizenship by Marriage: A foreign national can get citizenship by marriage if he/she marries a U.S. citizen who is not a naturalized citizen of the country in which they are living.
-If the foreign national has been a permanent resident for at least three years and living with a U.S. citizen spouse during the entire time, and meets other eligibility requirements.
+- Citizenship by Marriage: A foreign national can get citizenship by marriage if he/she marries a U.S. citizen who is not a naturalized citizen of the country where they live.
+If the foreign national has been a permanent resident for at least three years and has lived with a U.S. citizen spouse during the entire time, and meets other eligibility requirements.
 Permanent residents can hold the citizenship of both countries (the U.S. and the home country).

-- Citizenship by Naturalization: A person who applied for naturalization can get legal residency in another country.
+- Citizenship by Naturalization: A person who applies for naturalization can get legal residency in another country.

-- Citizenship by Adoption: The person who is adopted as a minor from another country and has at least one (adoptive) parent must be a U.S. citizen.
+- Citizenship by Adoption: The person adopted as a minor from another country and has at least one (adoptive) parent must be a U.S. citizen.

 - Citizenship by investment: An individual can get second citizenship by investing in another country.

 Process for Gaining Dual Citizenship in the United States:

 If an individual was not born in the United States and still wants to get U.S. citizenship, following specific requirements need to be fulfilled;